andyyou/react-coverflow/README.md

 ![](https://raw.githubusercontent.com/andyyou/react-coverflow/gh-pages/images/preview.png)

-**IMPORTANT!!
-Because author migrates to Vue.js & not focus on React so I am Looking for maintainer** if you interesting in this please email [me](andyyu0920@gmail.com)

 React Coverflow is a React component for building cover flow style carousel in a convenient way.

 Features of `react-coverflow`